 |H (LH)||Algo Engine||H Premium Algorithmic Trading Provider billed by Executing Broker|

 |D (LD)||Other-provided screen||Other, including Other-provided Screen|

-No changes are being required to remove or update unsupported Execution Methods on rate schedules.
-Firms are not required to make any updates in order to continue using existing schedules.
+No changes are being required to remove or update unsupported Execution Methods on rate schedules, however trades tagged with new Execution Methods will not match to rate lines with corresponding legacy codes.
+In order to have trades match to new codes, rate schedules will need to be amended to include the proper current value.
 Firms will need to update rate schedules to remove/update lines containing unsupported execution methods when amending existing schedules, or creating new schedules, in order to pass system validation.
 This validation will take place in both the eModule, as well as the In-Application Rate Schedule Builder, preventing schedules from being uploaded to either agreements or into the Rate Schedule Library if they include rate lines for any unsupported execution methods.